JJHPhoto/my-reading-list/README.md

 ## Workflow

 I decided to remake one of my class projects in a way I would use the app as opposed to the homework assignement.
 It might have similar terms as Goodreads but I won't be copying and pasting their ideas.
+I'll als be using Netlify to host this app instead of Heroku.

 ## Resources